 Remember That Xfinity Charges for Excess Usage

 Xfinity sets the data cap for you depending on the plan you have chosen.
 When you have exceeded this limit, you will receive an email stating that you have exceeded the said limit, and Comcast could also charge you for any excess internet usage.

 Usually, Xfinity allows you to exceed your data cap on two instances without charging you an extra sum for those months.
 Still, if you exceed your data cap for more than two occasions in a single year, Comcast could charge you an extra sum.
 This extra amount is approximately $10 for every 50 GB of additional data that you consume.
 The extra charge is also limited to $200.

 Whether it is $10 or $200, it is still a hole in your pocket, and you must do the best you can to avoid an extra charge.
 Xfinity also offers an unlimited data program.
 The program offers you access to unlimited data at just $50 a month.
 So, if you are aware that you will be using a ton of data, this plan will be quite suitable for you.

-Check out other cable and internet service providers in your area and compare the services and the costs before diving in to negotiate with Comcast.
 Some of the key areas that you can consider when you run a comparison include: